 It is important that all incidents are reported so steps can be taken to control risk and prevent further similar reoccurrence.
-Those immediately in the area must take appropriate action, e.g. notify Ryman, report, control risks, administer first-aid or contact emergency services.
+Those immediately in the area must take appropriate action, e.g. respond, report, investigate, act and review (as per below flow chart).

-Incident Types Accident An event resulting in harm, injury, illness, or damage to a person, property, or the environment Near Miss An event that did not result in harm or damage, but could have Unsafe Act A violation of an accepted practice or procedure that could result in Olisale Act harm or damage Pain and Discomfort Accumulated wear or pain, which cannot be attributed to a specific incident Safety Observation Observation of a positive safety behaviour or an opportunity for Salety Observation improvement Hazard Anything that could cause harm
+Incident Types Accident An event resulting in harm, injury, illness, or damage to a person, property, or the environment Near Miss An event that did not result in harm or damage, but could have Unsafe Act A violation of an accepted practice or procedure that could result in harm or damage Pain and Discomfort Accumulated wear or pain, which cannot be attributed to a specific incident Safety Observation Observation of a positive safety behaviour or an opportunity for improvement Hazard Anything that could cause harm

 All workers will be provided the procedures for Health and Safety Reporting at induction and reminded regularly at site Toolbox meetings.
 The flow chart below details the Incident Management process and actions required post-incident.
-A copy of this flowchart can be displayed on site along with the Ryman Construction NZ Incident Response Flowchart.
+A copy of this flowchart can found at this link - Ryman Construction NZ Incident Response Flowchart.
+It is recommended to display this in your work area as a prompt.